qlkdkd/MachineLearning/1주차/readme.md

 * Given email labeled as spam/not spam, learn a spam filter(X)->지도학습
 * Given a set of news articles found on the web, group them into sets of articles about the same story(O)->군집화
 * Given a database of customer data, automatically discover market segments and group customers into different market segments.(O)-> 군집화
-* Given a dataset of patients diagnosed as either having diabetes or not, learn to classify new patients as having diabetes or not(X)-> 지도학습습
+* Given a dataset of patients diagnosed as either having diabetes or not, learn to classify new patients as having diabetes or not(X)-> 지도학습